ayush-raj10/ayush-raj10/README.md

 🎓 Lifelong learner | Aspiring Software Engineer
 💻 Passionate about coding, clean design, and solving real-world problems
-🛠️ Skilled in Java, Python,Data Science Skills,SQL and more
+🛠️ Skilled in Java, Python, Data Science Skills, SQL and more

 ---